-Beaver Brook Trail is a 11.5 mile moderately trafficked out and back trail located near Golden, CO that features a lake and is rated as difficult.
+Beaver Brook Trail is a 11.5 mile moderately trafficked out and back trail located near Golden, Colorado that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash